PurpleByte24/FlappyBird/README.md

 ## How to Run
 1. Install Pygame Zero: `pip install pgzero`
-2. Run the game: `python FlappyBird.py`
+2. Run the game: `pgzrun FlappyBird.py`

 ## Note on Code Quality
 This project was one of my earlier Python projects.
 While it works as intended, the code structure and organization may not reflect my current coding abilities.